parvez86/SentimentAnalysisAPI/README.md

   - Django 4.0 or higher
   - pip 22.3.1 or higher

 It is recommended to use virtual environment packages such as virtualenv.
-Follow the steps below to setup the project:
+Follow the steps below to set up the project:
   - Clone this repository via `git clone https://github.com/parvez86/SentimentAnalysisAPI.git`
+  - Create and Activate a Virtual Environment (Recommended):
+      ```
+      Bash
+      python -m venv venv
+      # On Windows
+      .\venv\Scripts\activate
+      # On macOS/Linux
+      source venv/bin/activate
+      ```
-  - Use this command to install required packages `pip install -r requirements.txt`
+  - Use this command to install required packages: `pip install -r requirements.txt`
   - Crate database and change database settings in `settings.py` according to your database.
     - **Mysql**:
        ```